pulumi/templates/aws-sagemaker-python/README.md

 ## Overview

-A Pulumi IaC program written in Python to deploy a Hugging Face Language Model (LLM) on AWS SageMaker.
+A Pulumi IaC program written in Python to deploy a Hugging Face Language Model (LLM) on Amazon SageMaker.

 ## Included: